Similar jobs are relatively easy to weigh up, but to check whether different jobs are equal in value you need to consider these key points:

 - each employee's basic hourly rate and the number of standard basic hours of work per week (if some work full-time and others part-time or flexibly).

-Go through the employees on your spreadsheet and identify which of them are doing the same or broadly similar jobs ('like work').
+Go through the employees on your spreadsheet and identify which of them are doing the same or broadly similar jobs ('like work' or work of equal value).

 Once you have completed this process, you will know which of your employees are doing equal work.